solo-io/workshops/gloo-mesh-openshift/README.md

 ### Gloo Mesh Gateway

-Using the Istio Ingress Gateway provides many benefits, like the ability to configure a traffic shift for both north-south and easy-west traffic or to leverage the Istio `ServiceEntries`.
+Using the Istio Ingress Gateway provides many benefits, like the ability to configure a traffic shift for both north-south and east-west traffic or to leverage the Istio `ServiceEntries`.

 But the Istio Ingress Gateway doesn't provide all the capabilities that are usually available in a proper API Gateway (authentication with OAuth, authorization with OPA, rate limiting, ...).